dorcas335/online-furniture-catalog/README.md

 JavaScript – for interactivity, search functionality, and form validation and session storage.

-Technical Highlights
+   **TECHNICAL HIGHLIGHTS**

 This project demonstrates the following wweb development skills:

-DOM manipulatiom : Dynamically updating page content based on user input
+-DOM manipulatiom : Dynamically updating page content based on user input.

-Form validation: Using HTML5 required attribute and custom Javascript validation.
+-Form validation: Using HTML5 required attribute and custom Javascript validation.

-Session storage : Temporarily storing user data within the browser session.
+-Session storage : Temporarily storing user data within the browser session.

-Responsive web design : Ensuring usability across devices using CSS media queries
+-Responsive web design : Ensuring usability across devices using CSS media queries.

-Search filtering logic : Displaying relevant catalog items based on keywords.
+-Search filtering logic : Displaying relevant catalog items based on keywords.

-Usage
+   **USAGE**

-Navigate through sections using the navigation bar.
+-Navigate through sections using the navigation bar.

-Use the search bar in the catalog section to filter items by keyword.
+-Use the search bar in the catalog section to filter items by keyword.

-Explore furniture details in an organized view.
+-Explore furniture details in an organized view.

-Fill in the contact form:
+-Fill in the contact form:

-If fields are empty → the HTML required attribute prevents submission.
+-If fields are empty → the HTML required attribute prevents submission.

-If formats are incorrect → JavaScript validation shows an alert.
+-If formats are incorrect → JavaScript validation shows an alert.

 Session storage ensures temporary user data (like recent searches) is available until the browser tab is closed.

-Conclusion
+ **CONCLUSION**

 The Online Furniture Catalog is a course project for COS104.